Balls aren't the only things that drop on New Year's Eve — Photo courtesy of iStock / Jovanmandic

 2. Spencer the possum | Tallapoosa, Georgia

 In this West Georgia community, a stuffed possum named Spencer encased in twinkle lights is lowered from the American Hometown Realty building – one of the oldest in the city.
 Fun fact: Tallapoosa was once called Possum Snout.

 Explore: These are the most exciting destinations we visited in 2019

 In fitting fashion, the town of Temecula in California Wine Country drops an illuminated bunch of grapes to ring in the New Year.

 Explore: You might think you're in Tuscany, but you're actually in Temecula, California

 4. Bob the buzzard | Perry, Georgia

 Hundreds of buzzards spend their winter months in the town of Perry, and as a nod to these birds, the town rings in the New Year with the annual Perry Buzzard Drop.

-Nothing says "Happy New Year" like watching a 3-foot glowing pickle descend down the flag pole outside the Mt.
-Olive Pickle Company in Mount Olive, N.C.
+Nothing says "Happy New Year" like watching a 3-foot glowing pickle descend down a flag pole, usually outside the Mt.
+Olive Pickle Company in Mount Olive, North Carolina.
+However, this year marks the 20th anniversary of the pickle drop, so the event will be held at the University of Mount Olive.
 This drop happens at 7 pm ET (midnight GMT).